eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When handling existing workloads, the RuntimeManager shall build a list of existing Workloads started during the same machine runtime window by a previous execution of an Ankaios Agent with the same name as the currently running Agent.
+When handling existing workloads, the RuntimeManager shall call each RuntimeFacade to request a list of existing workloads started during the same machine runtime window by a previous execution of an Ankaios Agent with the same name as the currently running Agent.

 Comment:
 A 'machine runtime window' is the time between the start and shutdown of the machine.
 Finding existing workloads needs to be done fore stating new workloads in order to avoid conflicts.

-Tags:
-- RuntimeManager

-Needs:
-- impl
-- utest

-###### RuntimeManager stores Workload in the list of running workloads
-`swdd~agent-stores-running-workload~1`

-Status: approved

-When the RuntimeManager creates new workload objects via the RuntimeFacade, the RuntimeManager shall store the Workload in a list of running workloads.

-Comment:
-Please note that the object creation is targeted here and thus also resume or replace of running workloads is in scope.

 Tags:
 - RuntimeManager

 Needs: